Both the night and the day were quite quiet. Had a dream of

 Boss, Arcadic and one more member of the editorial upper circles took the floor, respectively, with their tribute speeches varying only in the thickness of orators' glasses.
-They squeezed themselves out dry to put across one and the same idea of impossibility to list the grand qualities of the departing vet who all his life kept moving in the wrong direction deceived by them those commies—no fault of his, you see?—yet, our paper's door shall be kept open for him forever and a day...
+They squeezed themselves out dry to put across one and the same idea of impossibility to list the grand qualities of the departing vet who all his life kept moving in the wrong direction deceived by them those commies—not his fault, see?—yet our paper's door shall all the same be kept open for him forever and a day...
 In the end Ms. Stella presented him with a bunch of creamy rich carnations.

 Some forty meters up the street, there was a house on fire.
-Clinking of splintering glass and squeals of squaws in the crowd of by-standers mixed up with angry demands of non-interfering men to equip them with fire extinguishers, all that being out-noised by the businesslike crunch of the fire devouring the house with high—some 2 or 3 meters—tongues of flame.
+Clinking of splintering glass and squeals of squaws in the crowd of by-standers mixed up with angry demands from non-interfering men to equip them with fire extinguishers, all that being out-noised by the businesslike crunch of the fire devouring the house in high, about 2 or 3 meter tall, tongues of flame.
 I recollected the red-clad Santa Clauses from my dream.

-Then there arrived a team of firefighters (undreamed of) and in two minutes put the fire out.
+Then there arrived a team of firefighters (undreamed of) and in a couple minutes put the fire out.
 My mother-in-law was in the throng partaking in subsiding lamentations.
 (Her house is only ten meters away from the damaged one).
 Among the onlookers I also made out Sahtik, took her aside and expressly asked to go back to the children.

 In absence of further entertainment, the crowd started to disperse.
 I spotted Nerses walking away and took him over to arrange a visit to his place tomorrow at 3.30 pm.
 (The fortnight about St. Yuri's Day when serfs are free to seek another master is not over yet.)

 It's a quarter past eleven.
 Desultory shooting of no account in the thick fog outside.